Desiré Wilson: Career

 To date, Wilson is the only woman to have been licensed to drive in both CART Indycars and FIA Formula One World Championship.
 In 1980, she won both the Monza 1000km and the Silverstone 6 Hours World Championship for Makes races, thereby becoming the first woman to have claimed outright victories in any FIA World Championship race.

 In 1967, at the age of twelve, Wilson came second in the South African nationals, driving midget cars.
 By 1972, she had made her full racing debut and was fourth in her first season of the South African Formula Vee Championship.
-After two more seasons on the Formula Vee circuit, finishing 4th and 2nd respectively, Wilson decided to pursue the international acclaim associated with Formula One.
+After two more seasons on the Formula Vee circuit, finishing fourth and second respectively, Wilson decided to pursue the international acclaim associated with Formula One.
 She won the South African Formula Ford Championship in 1975 and defended the title the following season, as well as securing the "Driver to Europe" award.
 As a result, Wilson moved to Europe for the 1977 season, competing mainly in Formula Ford 2000 races, in the Benelux and British Championships, where she finished third and fourth respectively, winning races at Zandvoort and Colmar-Berg.

-She took another huge step forward in 1978, racing a Formula One March 751, updated to 761 specifications.
+Wilson took another huge step forward in 1978, racing a Formula One March 751, updated to 761 specifications.
 After impressing many team bosses, she signed up to race in the Aurora AFX F1 Championship for Mario Deliotti Racing.
 Driving their Cosworth-powered Ensign N175, her best finish was a third place at the Thruxton Circuit.
 As her knowledge of the European tracks improved, so did her results.
 Whilst racing F1, she still drove a Lola T490 in the British Sports 2000 Championship, despite it being a minor national championship.

-In 1979, she became the first woman to lead an F1 race.
+In 1979, Wilson became the first woman to lead an F1 race.
 She headed the field at Zolder for Melchester Racing, in their Tyrrell 008, although she spun in the wet on the penultimate lap, but fought back to finish third, whilst claiming the fastest lap of the race.
-In addition, Wilson took three more 3rd places at Oulton Park, Brands Hatch and Thruxton.
-She ended the season in 7th place.
+In addition, Wilson took three more third places at Oulton Park, Brands Hatch and Thruxton.
+She ended the season in sevemth place.
 She continued to race in Sports 2000, finishing third in the championship with her Lola.

-1980 was to be her big year, although it started sponsor-less, racing Formula Pacific in New Zealand.
+1980 was to be Wilson's big year, although it started sponsor-less, racing Formula Pacific in New Zealand.
 Teddy Yip and his Theodore Racing team came to her rescue, giving her a Wolf WR4 for the Aurora series.
 Yip's faith was repaid by round two, when Wilson won the Evening News Trophy at Brands Hatch, beating Norman Dickson and Eliseo Salazar.
 In doing so, she became the first woman, and so far the only woman to win an F1 race.
-She recorded two more podium finishes, a fine 2nd place at Thruxton and a 3rd at Mallory Park, before her team ran out of money.
+She recorded two more podium finishes, a fine second place at Thruxton and a third at Mallory Park, before her team ran out of money.